EyeCanDoIt/EyeCanDoIt.github.io/index.md

 # Hi!
 I'm Ashkhan

-I am a fourth-year medical student at the [Carle Illinois College of Medicine at the University of Illinois at Urbana-Champaign](https://medicine.illinois.edu/){:target="_blank"}, the world's first engineering medical school.
+I am a fourth-year medical student at the [Carle Illinois College of Medicine, University of Illinois at Urbana-Champaign](https://medicine.illinois.edu/){:target="_blank"}, the world's first engineering medical school.

 My professional interests include combining my computer science, biomaterials, pharmacology, engineering skills to develop innovative solutions for the eye-care and pain medicine communities.
 I am passionate about volunteer work and charitable causes, especially those that help people with vision problems and pain.
 I am also interested in developing interactive educational experiences through software design so that students can learn in new and exciting ways.
 Finally, I want to build a practice where I spend sufficient time listening and caring for my patients.